How does this medication work? What will it do for me?

 - are allergic to leucovorin calcium or any ingredients of the medication

-- have megaloblastic anemia that is caused by vitamin B12 deficiency
+- have pernicious anemia, megaloblastic anemia, or any other anemia that is caused by vitamin B12 deficiency

 What side effects are possible with this medication?